-Today, we are proud to be featuring one of our recent additions to the team, Ho Dang Khoi, a Vietnam freelance designer and an artist in the making.
+Today, we are proud to be featuring one of our recent additions to the team, Ho Dang Khoi, freelance designer Vietnam and an artist in the making.

 Hello, please tell us more about yourself.